Josefinekihlstrom/Plant-Memory/README.md

     - When the replay icon is clicked the page reload.
 This allows the player to restart the game whenever it's needed.

+4. **Audio Icon**
+    - When the audio icon is clicked a jazzy background music is starting to play.
+The player can at anytime press the audio icon again to pause the music if it's not wanted.
+The audio icon does however not stop the sound effects that plays when flipping cards, matching cards or winning the game.

+5. **Moves, Timer and High Score**
+    - The number next to the text 'Moves' indicates how many times the player has made a round of clicking two cards.
+    - The timer let's the player know how much time has passed since starting the game.
+When the game is finished the timer is paused and shows the time the game was finished in.
+    - The number next to the 'High Score' text indicates the highest score (Lowest amount of moves to finish the game) that the player has got when playing the game.
+This feature is locally stored and will remain on the page everytime the player visits the page.

 #### Features left to implement
 - Add opportunity to change music during playing.
 In the original idea there was a third icon in the container to the left.
 This was suppose to include a feature to make it possible to change through different background